metal3-io/metal3-io.github.io/_posts/2022-07-08-One_cluster_multiple_providers.md

 For the ByoHost we will use Vagrant.
 You can install it with `sudo apt install vagrant`.
-Then copy the Vagrantfile below to new folder and run `vagrant up`.
+Then copy the Vagrantfile below to a new folder and run `vagrant up`.

 ```Vagrantfile
 # -*- mode: ruby -*-